California fire prompts evacuations; Oregon blaze balloons

 The Bootleg Fire grew significantly overnight Saturday as dry and windy conditions took hold in the area, but containment of the inferno more than tripled as firefighters began to gain more control along its western flank.
 The fire was still burning rapidly and dangerously along its southern and eastern flanks, however, and authorities expanded evacuations in a largely rural area of lakes and wildlife refuges.

-The fire is now 439 square miles (1,137 square kilometers) in size, or more than 100 square miles larger than the area of New York City.
+The fire was 453 square miles (1,173 square kilometers) in size, or more than 100 square miles larger than the area of New York City.

 “This fire is large and moving so fast, every day it progresses 4 to 5 miles,” said Incident Commander Joe Hassel.
 “One of the many challenges that our firefighters face every day is working in new country that can present new hazards all the time.”